Pregnancy Stretch Marks

 And it is a good idea to keep your skin hydrated with a rich lotion or cream, especially if it makes your skin feel better more toned and look smoother and also helps the itchiness that can come with your growing belly.
 It also helps to keep your body hydrated with water.

-Other treatment of stretch marks include lasers that heat the skin.
+Other treatments of stretch marks include lasers that heat the skin.
 And it may take a number of sessions to see results.

 Gentler processes such as dermabrasion can also help renew the skin, but don’t expect a big change.